DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ### Step 1 - create CMKs

-Let's gets hands-on with KMS. **Connect to the instance the instance you created via terminal** to  start working with the CMKs.
+Let's gets hands-on with KMS. **Connect to the instance created via terminal** to start working with the CMKs.

 In order to create our first CMK we can issue the AWS CLI command "**aws kms create-key**".
 You can check the whole command syntax in the API reference documentation, however we will make a simple call this time with no parameters.
 Note that you might need to configure your region in AWS CLI first.
 You can do so with command "**aws configure**", leaving all blank except for the default region, choose the code of the region you are working in ([region codes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)).
 See some example [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)